GarnetSquadron4901/Operator-Interface-Control-Board/readme.md

 ** These I/O pins can be reconfigured by changing the firmware to do either Digital In, Digital Out, or PWM Out.

 ## How it works ##
-The OICB is connected to your computer view a USB A to B cable (printer cable).
-You can write code in your LabVIEW Dashboard that interfaces between your robot and the OICB.
-You can use various methods to transmit data to and from your robot, but the easiest to use is Network Tables.
+The OICB is connected to your computer view a USB A to B cable.
+The OICB application is installed on your computer (see Releases).
+You set your team number within the application, and it will connect to your robot's Network Table server to fetch and push control data.